universeye/AppleProgressView/README.md

 # AppleProgressView
-SwiftUI progress view inspired by Apple, with animation and some testing buttons
+SwiftUI progress view inspired by Apple, with animation and some configuration buttons

 # Preview